What is Periodontal disease?

 Circulatory System Inflammation

-Bacteria enters the bloodstream through the gums and can travel to other parts of your body.
+Bacteria enters the bloodstream through the gums.
+From the gums, it can travel to other parts of the body.
 This can cause secondary infections and can contribute to diseases already in progress.

 The body’s inflammatory response to periodontal disease can trigger other inflammatory diseases such as heart disease, diabetes, and kidney failure and can cause artery walls to enlarge.